Lewis Katz School of Medicine Today

 On October 13, 2015, Temple's medical school was officially dedicated as the Lewis Katz School of Medicine – a historic milestone in the school’s history.
 The Lewis Katz School of Medicine is part of Temple Health, a $1.6 billion enterprise.
 It is one of seven schools of medicine in Pennsylvania and, according to U.S. News & World Report, the fourth most-applied-to medical school in the United States.

 Over 12,000 graduates of the School practice medicine and work in education, industry, government and human service throughout the United States and in other parts of the world.
 Reflecting the excellent quality of a Temple medical education, its MD graduates are highly regarded by competitive residency training programs.
-The School’s residency match rate has outperformed the national average in recent years (98.5% for the Class of 2017; national average 94.3%).
+The School’s residency match rate has outperformed the national average in recent years (96% vs. the national average of 94.3% pre-soap, 99% post-soap for the Class of 2018).
 Its alumni have made significant career contributions to both medical practice and medical research.
 Many have become department chairpersons, deans and vice presidents of major academic medical centers.